-As I said we weren’t ahead of schedule, but still running a little behind.
+As I said we were running behind.
 However, instead of condemning my wife and kids, I showed grace to them.
 This is very much related to choosing our words.
 When we choose grace, we choose to focus on what is good and encourage it.
 Grace allows for mistakes to happen without condemnation.

 I chose to look at the big picture.